jtaylor1029/darc/_posts/2016-01-17-competition-3.md

 * Those that could potentially damage Playing Field components
 * Those that could potentially damage other competing Robots.
-* Those that contain hazardous materials such as mercury switches, lead, or lead containing compounds, or lithium polymer batteries* .
+* Those that contain hazardous materials such as mercury switches, lead, or lead containing compounds, or lithium polymer batteries.
 Those that pose an unnecessary risk of entanglement.
 * Those that contain sharp edges or corners.
 * Those that contain animal-based materials (due to health and safety concerns).
 * Those that contain liquid or gel materials.